v12technology/fluxtion/README.md

  - Data driven
  - Dependency injection based

-## Documentation
-Check out [documentation](https://v12technology.github.io/fluxtion/) that is still evolving :)
-This is undergoing active development so please check regularly.
 ## Contributing
 We welcome contributions to the project.
 Detailed information on our ways of working will be written in time.
 In brief our goals are: